 are a much bigger deal at this stage in the game.
-You need to focus more than ever before on your studies, which classes you choose to take and how much you devote to preparing for standardized testing and college research outside the classroom.
+You need to focus more than ever before on your studies, which classes you choose to take, and how much you devote to preparing for standardized testing and college research outside the classroom.

 - Work to stay on track in your classes and keep your grades up.

 Even if you’re not at that top of your class, that’s ok.
 Continual improvement is what is most important.
 Always remember that colleges love to see upward trends!

-• Meet with your counselor.
+- Meet with your counselor.

-When you meet with your counselor, discuss college options, standardized testing, your class rank and any other concerns you may have regarding your college admissions and planning.
+When you meet with your guidance counselor, discuss college options, standardized testing, your class rank and any other concerns you may have regarding your college admissions and planning.
 Meet with your counselor to touch base at least once each semester to ensure you’re on track with the college planning process.

 - Create a standardized testing plan.

-Work with your counselor to form a testing plan so you know which standardized tests you plan to take (based on which schools you are going to be applying to) and which standardized test he or she would recommend.
+Work with your counselor to form a testing plan so that you know which standardized tests you plan to take (based on which schools you are going to be applying to) and which standardized test he or she would recommend.

 - Start to think about and evaluate your college options.

 After you've talked GPA and class rank, it's time to turn your attention to college options.
 Discuss the schools you’ve been thinking of applying to next year and whether or not those options are realistic given your current academic status.

 - Create a college list.

 Start a list of colleges that meet your basic criteria, such as: school size, location, majors you’re interested in studying and cost.